-If your competitors have 10 pages on their websites and doing S.EO. on them all once every 6 months, you need to have 15 pages and do S.E.O every 3 months.
+If your competitors have ten pages on their websites and do SEO on them all once every six months, you need to have fifteen pages and do SEO every three months.

 Why?
 Because it is a common belief that the more positive and relevant content your website has, the better it could rank for the related search phases.
-Because, google thinks your information is more recent because it is updated more often, and even better than that, you have more of it than the other site .. so you get a better position.
-That is lift off!
+Because, Google thinks your information is more recent when it is updated more often, and, even better than that, you have more of it than the other site.
+So you get a better position.
+That is lift-off!

 Don’t believe me?

-If the competitor is posting pictures on Instagram about cup cakes twice a week, you post every day…
+If the competitor is posting pictures on Instagram about cupcakes twice a week, you need to post every day.

 Each plan of attack will come with a different bill and account, and you need to choose platforms that your actual clients use… not just feature everywhere for the sake of it.